mopius/mepp-ios-sdk/README.md

  * **minor: String?** The minor ID of the beacon.

 ## Changelog

+### 1.0.5 - 5 October 2016
+* Updated 3rd party frameworks
+* activeDateStart and activeDateStop are now from type NSDate
+* Fixed a bug with the persistent storage of the coolDownTime

 ### 1.0.4 - 27 September 2016
 * Renamed id to contentId in the Content class (Objective-C compatibility)